comandanteciruela/twitchTransFreeNext/README.md

-# Welcome to my fork
+# Welcome

-This is my fork with an added tiny feature.
+This is my fork for the [twitchTransFreeNext](https://github.com/sayonari/twitchTransFreeNext) translator made by sayonari-san with an added tiny feature by myself.

 Now you can have **Privileged_Users** in config.py